zagorski32611/solidity-workshop-1/tutorials/2016-04-04-solidity-inline-assembly-I.md

 }
 ```

 What's happening here is we're pushing `b` to the stack, then `a`, then `add`, which is essentially `add(a, b)`.
 It pops the numbers and puts the sum on the stack.
-To assign the `sum` variable, we need to use the reversed equals symbol `=:`, because the instructions are evaluated from left to right.
+To assign the value to the `sum` variable we need to use the reversed equals symbol `=:`, because the instructions are evaluated from left to right.

 It is possible to mix the two styles: